projen/projen/docs/concepts/components.md

 A *project* represents a software application.
 Projects compose any number of *components* to form the project configuration.
 Components represent a self-contained project feature.
+In other words: Components are the building blocks that are composed together into projects.

 When a component is created, it is associated with a project by passing a construct as the scope of the component.